Heart Work: Community in the 4th Annual Equity Challenge

 “With the assistance of our staff, I’m the one who put this event together,” said Sharon.
 “It’s kind of funny because last year we participated in the challenge, and I said to Andre that we wanted to do more than just participate, we want to actually be a part of it.”

-At Guiding Harbor’s Community Action Friday, participants got busy painting two offices and a kitchen area that were in need of a refresh.
+At Guiding Harbor’s Community Action Friday, participants got busy painting an office and kitchen area that were in need of a refresh.

 Getting started with a paint roller, SOS Development Associate Daphne Salter reflected on her previous work in cases very similar to the ones Guiding Harbor deals with every day.